 Fear of the unknown can keep us from visiting our doctor.
 While it may feel more comfortable to shy away from a potential diagnosis, the result may be fatal.
 Be open to the advice of your doctor to avoid potential health crises.
 A patient’s willingness to accept his doctor’s recommendations can save his life.

 If you find yourself or a loved one making any of the above excuses, you’re probably due for a checkup with your doctor.
-Schedule a televisit or in-person appointment with your CHI St. Joseph and Texas A&M Health Network primary care physician and catch up on essential screenings.
+Schedule a televisit or in-person appointment with your St. Joseph and Texas A&M Health Network primary care physician and catch up on essential screenings.

 With same or next-day appointments and online scheduling, it’s easier than ever to check a wellness exam off your to-do list.
 Staying proactive about your health and remaining confident in the care you receive when sick will give you peace of mind.